 Fitting with recent events, this month’s post is a short story by Jack Fisher.
-Jack has previously published an account of his travels in Mongolia, Hold the Dog!
-16 Days in Mongolia, and is currently working on a collection of short stories.
-To find out more about Jack, this is his website: www.jackfisher.org.uk.
+Jack has published several short stories, a travelogue and most recently a novel.
+Find out more about Jack’s work here: www.jackfisher.org.uk

 Friday 26th January

 My new flatmate moves in tomorrow.
 A second-year, apparently, don’t know why she’s been put in the postgrad accommodation.
 The last thing I want is to be cooped up in this tiny flat with a party-mad nineteen-year-old.
 I’ll be sleeping with my fingers crossed tonight.

 Well, I needn’t have worried.
 She – Kathy – seems very nice, and not the party animal at all.
 She actually requested a postgrad flat herself.
 Studying politics – the serious type, it seems.
 I think we will get on fine.

 Thursday 8th February

 Persuaded Kathy to share a bottle of wine.
 Can’t be good for her, shut away in her room every night.
 Was a bit hard work at first, but once she’d warmed up, she’s actually really good company.
 I think she’s a bit uncomfortable in her own skin.
 Her background is quite working class, and she seems self-conscious about that, like she’s out of place here.
 Which she is, in a way.
 She’s definitely bright though, and when she gets onto politics, she really lights up.
 I told her, she could teach some of my postgrad friends a thing or two.
 But just when she’s getting going and opening up, she stops herself as though she’s suddenly remembered who she is.